Silky smooth, light and fluffy vanilla buttercream icing is perfect for topping and filling cake and a staple for many bakers.

 - Dissolve some instant coffee powder in hot milk (then allow to cool and use to flavour the icing.

-- Replace 2-3 tbsp of the icing sugar with cocoa powder for a chocolate frosting
+- Replace 2-3 tablespoon of the icing sugar with cocoa powder for a chocolate frosting

 If you like this recipe you might also like .....